 - Inherited disorders of the endocrine glands

-A lack of ACTH leads to the secondary kind.
-That can happen if you take certain steroids for a long time.
+A lack of the hormone ACTH leads to secondary adrenal insufficiency.
+That can happen if you must take certain steroids for a long time due to a health problem.
 For example, people with asthma or rheumatoid arthritis may need to take prednisone.
 Other causes include:

 - Pituitary gland tumors

 - Loss of blood flow to the pituitary

 - Pituitary gland is removed or you have radiation treatment of the pituitary gland

 What are the symptoms of adrenal insufficiency?